Philanthropy in action: The Gupta family

 If you reach out to your network of family and friends, or uncles or cousins, they might even have done exactly what you're doing.
 Suraj and I have found the people we meet have often already worked with an organization that we want to work with – and they’re able to introduce us.
 And we’re so surprised.
 But I think that people do philanthropy from their hearts, so you don't hear about it – nobody’s bragging.

 I would absolutely say community is important.
 And that doesn't mean you need to have a huge network, if you go to everybody you know and just put it out there.
 “This is what I would like to do, what do you think?
-Do you know anydy?"
+Do you know anybody?"

 Suraj: I totally agree.
 It’s a lot easier to green light working with a new organization if there’s someone that you know and trust who has worked with them and continues to do so.
 It means that someone has already vetted the organization and come to the conclusion that it’s doing good work.
 It’s always more difficult to get there where it's just that one-way dialogue where you do need to do a lot of diligence and make a lot of phone calls.